 It is also integrated with Linguee, an online dictionary with over a hundred million translations.
 So, with just one click, we can get the translation of any word.

 To demonstrate the potential of DeepL, a test was carried out in which professional translators had to choose the best translation of over 100 sentences translated by Facebook, Microsoft and Google.
 The results were the following:

 - In the translation from English into Spanish, DeepL scored much higher than other translators such as Microsoft, Google or Facebook.

 - In the other language combinations tested, DeepL translations were rated best three times as often as those by the other translation services.

 As DeepL uses more advanced technology than Google, it generates translations that read very naturally, similar to those that could be produced by a human translator.
 One of the drawbacks of this translation service is that, for the moment, it cannot translate a whole website from the web browser.

-ATS Cloud by AT Language Solutions
+ATS Cloud by ATLS

 Not Google Translate and not DeepL: professional translation

-There's no doubt that the best option will always be a professional human translation.
+There's no doubt that the best option will always be a translation by a human professional.
 If you need to translate a file and automatic translators are insufficient, you can use our online translation tool, AT-TS.
 You will get an estimate for your translation with just a few clicks and with no commitment on your part.
 A human translator can translate texts without the possible defects of an automatic translation, as you can indicate the context of the text to be translated, who the translation is intended for, and whether you want the translator to use a formal or informal style, etc.

 Although the speed at which machine translation can be done does offer a great advantage over human translation in terms of time, the translation is usually very literal and the meaning may sometimes be unclear.
 This is only to be expected, as the way sentences are formed differs in each language.
 Translating each word and then putting them together can lead to a sentence that makes no sense.
 We therefore advise you only to use automatic translation to understand a text, never for publication or professional use.